 Vermicompost, produced through the enzymatic processing of organic matter by earthworms (principally Eisenia fetida and Lumbricus rubellus), has attracted particular research interest for its plant growth-promoting properties beyond those attributable to nutrient content alone.
 Multiple studies have identified vermicompost as containing significant concentrations of plant hormones including indole-3-acetic acid (auxin), cytokinins, and gibberellins at levels sufficient to elicit morphological responses in plants, along with humic and fulvic acids that chelate micronutrients and enhance their bioavailability.
 Randomized controlled trials on tomato, pepper, cucumber, and leafy vegetable crops have documented yield increases of 15-35% with vermicompost application compared to equivalent rates of conventional compost, with enhanced effects on root architecture suggesting a hormonally mediated mechanism beyond simple nutrient provision (Lazcano & Dominguez, 2011).

 Green manures and cover crops contribute to soil organic matter and fertility through in situ decomposition rather than external application, offering significant logistical and cost advantages.
 The selection of appropriate species for specific pedoclimatic contexts and cropping system objectives requires careful consideration of multiple traits simultaneously: nitrogen fixation capacity and rate (for leguminous species), rooting depth and architecture for subsoil improvement, frost tolerance and winter hardiness for year-round ground cover, ease of incorporation and decomposition rate, allelopathic effects on subsequent crops and weeds, and attraction of beneficial insects through flowering.
-Multi-species mixes, increasingly favored over monospecies covers, provide a broader range of these functional properties simultaneously and have been shown to produce higher total biomass, greater weed suppression, and higher earthworm activity than single-species equivalents in multiple trials.
+Multi-species mixes, increasingly favoured over monospecies covers, provide a broader range of these functional properties simultaneously and have been shown to produce higher total biomass, greater weed suppression, and higher earthworm activity than single-species equivalents in multiple trials.

 3.2 Biofertilizers and Microbial Inoculants